genericname92/SteveApp/README.md

 A progress bar indicating either percentage completion or x/y contacts changed will let the user know that the app hasn't crashed; it's still working and just a little slow.

 - Pure Facebook contacts are not affected by the app.
+We obviously need to fix this, since it's a part of our mission objective.

 - Add more text input fields.
 The main page has a lot of empty space so why not.
 If a user enters in more than one string, the app will choose randomly among them when it is changing contacts.
 Empty strings will be ignored.